benevbright/react-navigation-collapsible/README.md

 ### Expo

-If you use Expo, add this line on your App.js
+If you use Expo, add this lines in your App.js.
+(It only affects Android)

 ```
 /* Support Expo */